visit-dav/visit/docs/SphynxDocs/SavingPrinting/Saving_the_visualization_window.rst

 Setting image resolution
 ~~~~~~~~~~~~~~~~~~~~~~~~

-You set image resolution using the controls in the **Resolution** control
+You set image resolution using the controls in the **Aspect ratio and resolution**  group.
-group.
 These controls are disabled unless the file being saved is an image
 format and screen capture is not being used.
 You specify the image height
 and width by typing new values into the **Height** and **Width** text fields.
 If the **Maintain 1:1 aspect** check box is on, VisIt forces the image's